matthewhartstonge/ember-sticky-element/README.md

 ##### Bottom offset

-By default the sticky element will not care about its parent enclosing element and just remain sticky to the top when scrolling the page all the way down.
+By default, the sticky element will not care about its parent enclosing element and just remain sticky to the top when scrolling the page all the way down.
 To make it also stick to the bottom of its parent (so it does not leave its parent's boundaries), just add the `bottom` property, with a value of 0 or some other offset: